SangJunBak/leaflet_sandbox/README.md

 Comes with preset antd advanced configuration for importing.
 <br/>
 <br/>
-Starts off with a Dashboard template, a route to it, no reducers, and a console log saga.
+Starts off with a DashboardView template, a route to it, no reducers, and a console log saga.
 ### Installation
 Uses yarn.